Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchComputeNode.md

 ### -Pool
 Specifies the pool, as a **PSCloudPool** object, that contains the compute nodes.
-To obtain a **PSCloudPool** object, use the Get-AzureBatchPool cmdlet.
+To obtain a **PSCloudPool** object, use the Get-AzBatchPool cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.Models.PSCloudPool